ameli/ortho/README.rst

     # Create an object
     OF = OrthogonalFunctions(**Parameters)

-    # The rest is the same as the above.
+    # The rest is the same as before.

 The parameters are: